 This allows the return of both the reference to the created RequestInstance and current status of the request in a single PlanningResponseFile.
 No timestamp is included within the structure above, but it is recommended that the creation time field of the file header is used, particularly if the status field is provided.

 The point at which any PlanningResponseFile is generated by a planning function is deployment-specific.
 This may limit the set of possible status values, and whether or not the other nullable fields are meaningful in context.
 The outputPlanRef is only relevant if the planning process has generated an output Plan addressing the planning request.
-The last three fields may be used to supply a reason for rejection, but are most relevant post execution of the Plan.
+The last three fields may be used to supply a reason for rejection, but are the most relevant post execution of the Plan.

 NOTE – In the equivalent Planning Request Service operation, an error may be returned if the planning request is INVALID, and no RequestInstance is created.
 In the case of an invalid PlanningRequestFile, this error reporting mechanism is not available.
 Providing the PlanningRequestFile is not so badly formed that its identity cannot be interpreted, it would be possible to provide a PlanningResponseFile in return.
 In this case, a RequestInstance would need to be created and assigned the status REJECTED, the statusInfo field set to ‘INVALID’ and the errorCode and errorInfo fields set consistently with the error code defined in section 4 above.